Webster's Dictionary: Merriam-Webster's Collegiate Dictionary

-Merriam-Webster introduced its Collegiate Dictionary in 1898 and the series is now in its eleventh edition.
+Merriam-Webster introduced its Collegiate Dictionary in 1898 and the series will be in its twelfth edition.
 Following the publication of Webster's International in 1890, two Collegiate editions were issued as abridgments of each of their Unabridged editions.

-With the ninth edition (Webster's Ninth New Collegiate Dictionary (WNNCD), published in 1983), the Collegiate adopted changes which distinguish it as a separate entity rather than merely an abridgment of the "Third New International."
+With the ninth edition (Webster's Ninth New Collegiate Dictionary (WNNCD), published in 1983), the Collegiate adopted changes which distinguish it as a separate entity rather than merely an abridgment of the "Third New International".
 Some proper names were returned to the word list, including names of Knights of the Round Table.
 The most notable change was the inclusion of the date of the first known citation of each word, to document its entry into the English language.
 The eleventh edition (published in 2003) includes more than 225,000 definitions, and more than 165,000 entries.
 A CD-ROM of the text is sometimes included.

 This dictionary is preferred as a source "for general matters of spelling" by The Chicago Manual of Style, which is followed by many book publishers and magazines in the United States.
 The Chicago Manual states that it "normally opts for" the first spelling listed.

 In addition to its Collegiate editions G. & C. Merriam Co. also produced abridged editions for students (Primary School, Elementary School, Secondary School, High School, Common School, Academic) as well as for general public (Condensed, Practical, Handy).
 The first edition of the abridged Primary School dictionary was prepared by Noah Webster in 1833 and later revised by William G. Webster and William A. Wheeler.